 Stowe and Calvin married in January 1836.
 He encouraged her writing and she continued to churn out short stories and sketches.
 Along the way, she gave birth to six children.
 In 1846, she published The Mayflower: Or, Sketches of Scenes and Characters Among the Descendants of the Pilgrims.

 In 1850, Calvin became a professor at Bowdoin College and moved his family to Maine.
-That same year, Congress passed the Fugitive Slave Act, which allowed runaway slaves to be hunted, caught and returned to their owners, even in states where slavery was outlawed.
+That same year, Congress passed the Fugitive Slave Act, which allowed runaway enslaved people to be hunted, caught and returned to their owners, even in states where slavery was outlawed.

 In 1851, Stowe’s 18-month-old son died.
-The tragedy helped her understand the heartbreak slave mothers went through when their children were wrenched from their arms and sold.
-The Fugitive Slave Law and her own great loss led Stowe to write about the plight of slaves.
+The tragedy helped her understand the heartbreak enslaved mothers went through when their children were wrenched from their arms and sold.
+The Fugitive Slave Law and her own great loss led Stowe to write about the plight of enslaved people.

-In the meantime, Eliza – another slave from the same plantation as Tom – learns of plans to sell her son George.
-Eliza escapes the plantation with George, but they’re hunted down by a slave catcher whose views on slavery are eventually changed by Quakers.
+In the meantime, Eliza—another enslaved worker from the same plantation as Tom—learns of plans to sell her son Harry.
+Eliza escapes the plantation with Harry, but they’re hunted down by a slave catcher whose views on slavery are eventually changed by Quakers.

-Eva becomes ill and, on her deathbed, asks her father to free his slaves.
-He agrees but is killed before he can, and Tom is sold to a ruthless new owner who employs violence and coercion to keep his slaves in line.
+Eva becomes ill and, on her deathbed, asks her father to free his enslaved workers.
+He agrees but is killed before he can, and Tom is sold to a ruthless new owner who employs violence and coercion to keep his enslaved workers in line.

-After helping two slaves escape, Tom is beaten to death for not revealing their whereabouts.
+After helping two enslaved people escape, Tom is beaten to death for not revealing their whereabouts.
 Throughout his life, he clings to his steadfast Christian faith, even as he lay dying.

 Uncle Tom’s Cabin’s strong Christian message reflected Stowe’s belief that slavery and the Christian doctrine were at odds; in her eyes, slavery was clearly a sin.